 Survival of birds in the study area is estimated using R 4.2.3 (R Core Team 2023) and the package RMark v3.0.0 (Laake 2013).
-For modelling, adult birds are categorised by sex and by breeding status: non-breeders, successful breeders, failed breeders and sabbatical birds taking a year off after a successful breeding attempt.
+For modelling, adult birds are categorised by sex and by breeding status: nonbreeders, successful breeders, failed breeders and sabbatical birds taking a year off after a successful breeding attempt.
 Birds in each of these classes have different probabilities of being seen on the island, and different survival rates, so the models estimate re-sighting probabilities and survival rates separately for each class.
+The number of birds in the study area in each class is estimated by multiplying the actual counts of birds in each class by their respective estimated resighting probabilities from the best-supported model in mark-recapture analysis.
+Sabbatical birds are the only class where this calculation cannot using actual in-colony counts, the birds not being present on the island.
+Instead, the number of sabbatical birds is taken as the number of successful birds in the previous year multiplied by the survivorship of successful birds.
+The estimated total population of birds that have bred in the study area is the sum of the estimates of all classes.

 The survival and re-sighting probability estimates assume no emigration, and even though wandering albatrosses have strong nest site fidelity, Richard (2021) showed there was detectable emigration.
 In our models birds that emigrate then subsequently return will contribute to low detectability, and birds that permanently emigrate will contribute to low survival and these models will underestimate survival.